ScratchAddons/website-v2/content/docs/faq.md

 First, disable and re-enable the "Scratch notifier" addon.
 This can fix some issues.

 If the problem continues, then check the operating system's notification settings.
 You have to allow the browser - such as Google Chrome - to send notifications.

-For example, on Windows, you can configure it on the "Notifications & actions" settings' "Change notification settings for individual senders" section.
-For more information, you should check [the help article](https://support.microsoft.com/en-us/windows/change-notification-settings-in-windows-8942c744-6198-fe56-4639-34320cf9444e).
+- Windows: You can configure it on the "Notifications & actions" settings' "Change notification settings for individual senders" section.
+See [the help article](https://support.microsoft.com/en-us/windows/change-notification-settings-in-windows-8942c744-6198-fe56-4639-34320cf9444e).
+- macOS: You can configure it on the System Preferences's "Notifications" section.
+After opening the page, select the browser (e.g. Google Chrome) on the left and enable the notification.
+See [the help article](https://support.apple.com/en-us/HT204079).

+You should also make sure that "focus assist" (on Windows) or "Do Not Disturb" (on macOS) is disabled.

 ### How do I watch the recorded project?